jchio001/Savory-Backend/README.md

 Before beginning development, please ensure that the following tools are installed on your laptop:
 - Python 3 (NOTE: Python 2.7 is the default on Mac!.
-[This guide]( https://docs.python-guide.org/starting/install3/osx/)gives a pretty good rundown on installing Python 3 with Brew.
+[This guide]( https://docs.python-guide.org/starting/install3/osx/) gives a pretty good rundown on installing Python 3 with Brew.
 Be aware that there's 2 versions of Python on your laptop and to specific Python 3, use python3/pip3 instead!
 Currently, this app is using<b>Python 3.7</b>)
 - Virtualenv (This should be done after installing Python3!
-Virtualenvs allows us to isolate python dependencies for a project, meaning that we have multiple projects cleanly running multiple different versions of a library.[Here's a good guide on installing and setting up a virtualenv.]( https://packaging.python.org/guides/installing-using-pip-and-virtualenv/))
+Virtualenvs allows us to isolate python dependencies for a project, meaning that we have multiple projects cleanly running multiple different versions of a library.
+[Here's a good guide on installing and setting up a virtualenv.]( https://packaging.python.org/guides/installing-using-pip-and-virtualenv/))